CLSherrod/clsherrod.github.io/_pages/about.md

 **How to live a fulfilling life in a noisy, distracted world.**

 That includes writing about:
-- Intentional living and slowing down
-- Meaningful work that fits your life
+- Living intentionally in a distracted world
-- Creativity without burnout
+- Building meaningful work without burnout
-- Building sustainable businesses
-- Reducing digital overwhelm
-- Choosing clarity over constant growth
+- Creating a life that values clarity over constant growth

 I don’t believe in hustle culture, empty motivation, or one-size-fits-all answers.